educator ~ performer

 colleague Bob Gilmore, as I shall always remember him

-by flautist William Sleath, who will also perform the work
+by flautist William Sleath, who also performed the work

 with accordionist Miloš Milivojevic.
 Funded by the